 Here, we’ll help you figure out why your cat is meowing so much and offer tips for stopping the behavior.

 Several things can cause excessive meowing.
 Some reasons may be serious, while others are simply annoying.
 Figuring out the why is essential for eliminating the problem.

 Most cats are good at hiding their pain and distress when they are sick.
 This is an evolutionary trait that helped them survive in the wild, though it is less helpful in captivity.
 For this reason, most diseases don’t cause excessive meowing.
 However, there are a few that can.
-Kitty dementia can cause confusion, which can lead to excessive meowing for seemingly no reason.
-Thyroid and kidney disease may also cause excessive meowing.
+Kitty dementia can cause confusion, which can lead to excessive meowing and yowling for seemingly no reason.
+Thyroid and kidney disease may also cause excessive vocalizations.

 If your cat randomly starts meowing way more than usual, it may be a sign that something is causing problems.
 A trip to the vet is necessary to ensure that your cat is in good health.

 You should spend quality time with your pet every day.
 However, you should not reward your cat for meowing.
-Preventative maintenance is important for ensuring that your feline feels cared for and doesn’t need to meow for attention all the time.
+Preventative care is important for ensuring that your feline feels cared for and doesn’t need to meow for attention all the time.

 Many cats will meow insistently when they need something.
 For instance, your feline may have an empty food bowl and may meow at you to fill it up.
 Food is the most common need that cats meow about.
 However, some cats may meow for water, play, or even a cleaner litter box.

 Stress can cause cats to do confusing behaviors.
 Excessive meowing can be one of these.
 All sorts of things can cause stress for felines.
 Big events can obviously cause stress, such as moving to a new home or changing their routine.
 However, other things can also cause stress, though they may not seem as serious to us.
 Cats can become upset at a new animal moving in next door, for example.